Ironhack-Data-Madrid-Abril-2021/Proyecto_TL/README.md

 + The hypothesis I wanted to study was: Shark attacks are common during winter mornings.
 + After cleaning the csv file I have analyzed the using matplotlib and seaborn libraries to create the graphs.
 + I have worked with the following columns to study my hypothesis: Fatal (Y/N), Months, Sessions.
-+ The hypothesis I wanted to study is null, and what we see is that Shark attacks are commong during summer afternoons.
++ The hypothesis I wanted to study is null, and what we see is that Shark attacks are common during summer afternoons.